steven-michaud/HookCase/0-whats-new.md

 HookCase now supports macOS 11 (Big Sur).

+Note that, on macOS 11, HookCase now requires the `keepsyms=1` boot arg.
+To set this you'll need to turn off SIP at least temporarily.

+`sudo nvram boot-args="keepsyms=1"`

 # What's New in Version 4.1.1

 This version of HookCase contains several tweaks to its watchpoint